owainlewis/awesome-artificial-intelligence/README.md

 * [On Intelligence](http://www.amazon.com/Jeff-Hawkins/e/B001KHNZ7C/ref=sr_ntt_srch_lnk_11?qid=1435480927&sr=8-11) - Hawkins develops a powerful theory of how the human brain works, explaining why computers are not intelligent and how, based on this new theory, we can finally build intelligent machines.
 Also audio version available from audible.com
 * [How To Create A Mind](http://www.amazon.com/How-Create-Mind-Thought-Revealed/dp/0143124048/ref=pd_sim_14_3?ie=UTF8&refRID=0QY72H7NGRYH79R7S3K7) - Kurzweil discusses how the brain works, how the mind emerges, brain-computer interfaces, and the implications of vastly increasing the powers of our intelligence to address the world’s problems
 * [Deep Learning](http://www.deeplearningbook.org/) - Goodfellow, Bengio and Courville's introduction to a broad range of topics in deep learning, covering mathematical and conceptual background, deep learning techniques used in industry, and research perspectives.
+* [The elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/ElemStatLearn/) - Hastie and Tibshirani cover a broad range of topics, from supervised learning (prediction) to unsupervised learning including neural networks, support vector machines, classification trees and boosting---the first comprehensive treatment of this topic in any book.

 ## Programming